dmacs201920/hangmanGame/Readme.txt

 ==========================================================================================================================
  Description of the Files that are there:
         mainprog.c:
-                    This file containg a switch case which calls the different options that have been chosen by the user.
+                    This file calls the different options that have been chosen by the user.
         Functions.c
                     This file contains some functions that are frequently called in the other files.
         ReadDemo.c